Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 **3. Python Script**

 Within the same directory where you initialized Git, create a new python file called ```hello```.
 You can write/test your Python code within your downloaded version of Python.
-Your program must meet the following requirements:
+You can make your Python script/program as complicated or as simple as you like, however your program must meet the following requirements:
 ```
 - Cannot prompt the user for input
 - Create a unique or identifiable output